 Main value proposition A specialised provider can more easily gain the expertise to deal with the technology and to provide the service in different locations, as well as to build the necessary partnerships at scale with other key actors (gas stations, regulators for exemptions, etc.).
 Transport companies can have an end-to- end solution without worrying about initial investments, contracting the 5G service, training employees, etc. The transport company retains its operations and current business model (traditionally, trucking companies take care of the entire transport).
 No need to wait for external actors to adopt the service, offering a quicker implementation to tackle own needs from cost-efficiency and labour shortages.
 Having their own drivers avoids extra liability arrangements Under this business model, the transport company could generate ancillary revenues by providing the TO service to competitors that have not adopted teleoperation technology.
 Ability to scale up fast and meet the demands for teleoperated transport if demand for adoption rises fast.
 Transport companies avoid any fixed costs; the TO service can be booked on- demand only when necessary.
-Additional operational arrangements , , , , , , , , , , , , , , , , , , , , ents with gas stations to guarantee that the dr e dashboard and price in the TO service, the s ognition and time slot reservations.
+Additional The TO service provider would reach agreements with gas stations to guarantee that the driverless truck can be fuelled on the road. operational The TO would also contract, incorporate in the dashboard and price in the TO service, the subscriptions to EF information services for arrangements VRU warnings, ETA sharing, container ID recognition and time slot reservations.